 The Campus Safety Committee member(s) will consult, as appropriate and necessary, with other college officials regarding whether a timely warning should be issued.
 The decision to issue a timely warning shall be made on a case-by-case basis after consideration of the available facts, including factors such as the nature of the crime, the continuing danger or risk to the campus community, and the possible risk of compromising law enforcement efforts.
 Timely warnings are considered for the following classifications of reported crimes: criminal homicide, sex offenses, robbery, aggravated assault, burglary, motor vehicle theft and arson.
 Timely warnings may also be issued for other reported crimes as deemed appropriate under the circumstances.
 The decision will be made in compliance with the Clery Act and in an effort to prevent similar crimes from occurring.

 When a determination is made that a timely warning should be issued, the Campus Safety Committee designee will take appropriate steps to ensure timely notification of the campus community.
-Options for notification include, but are not necessarily limited to, the college’s mass notification system (phone, text and email), campus-wide e-mails, physical postings on doors and bulletin boards.
+Options for notification include, but are not necessarily limited to, the university’s mass notification system (phone, text and email), campus-wide e-mails, physical postings on doors and bulletin boards.
 The warnings will include some or all of the following information: the date, time and location of the reported crime; a summary of the incident; a description of the suspect and/or vehicle, if available; and any other special instructions or incident specific safety tips.

 Emergency Response and Evacuation Procedures

 Emergency Alert Notification and Evacuation Process

 - Determine if the entire campus community, or just an affected portion, will receive the emergency alert notification.

 Compile the content of the emergency alert message.